CrowdStrike & Code42 Incydr™:

 What’s your favorite part of using CrowdStrike Falcon and Code42 Incydr together?

 “Both solutions are so simple to use – it’s clear that simplification is a priority in both tools and it really pays off.
 I’ve used nearly every DLP solution out there and they’re often so complex, they make your life harder, not easier.
 But Falcon and Incydr work really nicely together so you can figure out what’s happening very quickly and respond right away.

 For example, if we have an employee leaving the organization, we can make sure they’re in the Incydr Departing Employee Lens to monitor file movement closely.
 From there it’s easy for us to jump into Falcon and block USB ports or take other necessary steps to protect our data if we identify something suspicious.
 The ease of use is great on its own, but where it really helps is with enabling our team to work faster.
 Employees can get up to speed really quickly and jump right in without needing a whole lot of training on using the tools.”

-From our latest conversation with Tim, it’s clear that an evolving insider threat landscape hasn’t slowed his team down.
-From their powerful tech stack to their understanding of the human side of insider risk, they’re well set up to continue detecting insider risk and determining the right-sized response as fast as ever.
+From our latest conversation with Tim, it’s clear that an evolving Insider Risk landscape hasn’t slowed his team down.
+From their powerful tech stack to their understanding of the human side of Insider Risk, they’re well set up to continue detecting Insider Risk and determining the right-sized response as fast as ever.